 - Modules and timetables for the MA Applied Translation Studies (part-time)

-Career prospectsMany of our graduates progress to jobs at leading private companies, government bodies and international political organisations, such as the BBC, the UN, World Bank, WTO, SAP and major translation companies (SDL, STAR, STP, thebigword, and many, many more).
+Career prospectsMany of our graduates progress to jobs at leading private companies, government bodies and international political organisations, such as the BBC, the UN, the World Bank, WTO, SAP and major translation companies (SDL, STAR, STP, thebigword, and many, many more).
 Moreover, many of our students also choose to start freelancing after graduation, thus building on the extensive networks and significant experience they acquire during their time at Leeds.

-For more information how our graduates use their degrees to further their career, please consult the Employability pages of this site.
+For more information on how our graduates use their degrees to further their career, please consult the Employability pages of this site.